- 34 Minutes to read

 Shortcut Hotkey Modifiers

-This lists the modifier key (if any) that the user has configured --along with another key-- to record voice shortcuts in SayIt.
+This setting only applies to voice shortcuts.
+This lists the modifier key (if any) that the user has configured --along with another key-- to record voice shortcuts.
 A modifier key is a special key on a computer keyboard, like the Alt key, the Shift key, or the Control (Ctrl) key, that temporarily modifies the normal action of another key when pressed together.
 For example, the Ctrl key when pressed with the C key will copy.
 In that example, the Ctrl key is the "modifier Key.
-The Shortcut Hotkey Modifiers property is only listed if the user has changed the default hotkey from the setting configured for the group in the administrator console.
+The Shortcut Hotkey Modifiers property is only listed if the user has changed the default hotkey from the setting configured for the group in Administrator.
 If the user has chosen only one key for the hotkey (such as F10 with no modifier key), this property will be blank.

 Tenant